vuejs/rfcs/active-rfcs/0001-new-slot-syntax.md

 1. That would be a breaking change now, and that means we will never be able to ship it in 2.x.

-2. Even if we change in in 3.x, changing the semantics of existing syntax can cause a LOT of confusion for future learners that Google into outdated learning materials.
+2. Even if we change it in 3.x, changing the semantics of existing syntax can cause a LOT of confusion for future learners that Google into outdated learning materials.
 We definitely want to avoid that.
 So, we have to introduce something new to differentiate from `slot-scope`.

 3. In 3.x, we plan to unify slot types so it's no longer necessary to differentiate between scoped vs. non-scoped slots (conceptually).
 A slot may or may not receive props, but they are all just slots.
 With this conceptual unification, having `slot` and `slot-scope` being two special attributes seems unnecessary, and it would be nice to unify the syntax under a single construct as well.